 Integers are fine and dandy, but not everything in this world works out to a perfectly even whole number.
 That pair of boots you've had your eye on may not be exactly $64.
 That recipe may not call for exactly 1 cup of sugar.
 And good luck finding a book in the library using the Dewey Whole Number System.

-Take a look at the below problems, and see if you can solve them by using only integers:
+Take a look at the problems below, and see if you can solve them by using only integers.

 3. Divide 3 cheesecakes between 4 people.
 How many cheesecakes does each person get?

 First of all, are you not aware of the obesity problem in this country?
 Are there no carrots in this hypothetical refrigerator?